50 Ways to Shrink Your Belly

 Stay Away From Fructose

 Speaking of sugar, the type of sweet stuff you ingest can have a negative impact on the size of your belly.
-In one study, researchers fed subjects beverages sweetened with either glucose or fructose.
+In one study, Princeton University researchers fed subjects beverages sweetened with either glucose or fructose.
 Though both groups gained the same amount of weight over a two-month period, the fructose group gained its weight primarily as belly fat because of the way this type of sugar is processed in the liver.
 In other words, if you want to shrink your belly then stay away from fructose, including high-fructose corn syrup!

 And Avoid Artificial Sweeteners